TMBR/starter/wp-content/plugins/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.4.1.1] 2017-01-26 =

+* Fix - Resolved fatal caused when rendering themes that override tribe styles

+= [4.4.1] 2017-01-26 =

+* Fix - Resolve the Fatals related to undefined methods and Memory exhaustion [71958, 71912]
+* Fix - iCal export for Single events working again [71916]
+* Tweak - Changes the Search label to prevent duplicate words (props @oheinrich) [72149]
+* Tweak - Add theme version to `tribe-event.css` (props @berler) [71973]
+* Fix - Resolve JavaScript error when jQuery was been de-registered [71369]
+* Fix - Prevent Fatals when Importing Images on Event Aggregator [70576]
+* Fix - Prevent Third Party notes to be escaped, anchor link working again [71872]
+* Fix - Google Maps now are using HTTPS instead of HTTP (props @cliffordp)
+* Fix - Prevent Fatals on Event Aggegrator Cron, due to Activity logging failure [71904]
+* Fix - Elminate some cases of problem with Facebook manual import on Event Aggregator [69137]
+* Fix - WPML integration smaller incompatibilities [70520, 70522]

+= [4.4.0.1] 2017-01-09 =

+* Fix - Adds safety check to ensure a smooth activation process when earlier versions of Tribe Common are active

+= [4.4] 2017-01-09 =

+* Feature - Add dynamic helper text to single event editor to display the events date and time [66484]
+* Feature - Add support for featured events [65898]
+* Feature - Add support for placing the main events archive on the site homepage [38757]
+* Feature - Add support for the theme customizer [67489]
+* Feature - Make it possible to adjust map pins via the theme customizer [65889]
+* Feature - Support for Event Aggregator in a multisite network context added [61427]
+* Fix - Add a link to The Events Calendar Help page in the Network Administration screen of multisite installations [68665]
+* Fix - Multisite license editing and displaying consistency [68662]
+* Tweak - Adjusted styles and added actions for featured events in the List Widget [65923]
+* Tweak - Organizers and Venues are now with a better and cleaner interface [68430]
+* Tweak - Eliminate duplicate meta data for organizer posts [25084]
+* Tweak - Improved the start/end date user interface [66486, 66487, 66550]
+* Tweak - iCal export now includes all events - up to a reasonable limit - rather than just those in the current view [65037]
+* Tweak - Adjustments made to the default week view colour scheme [69756]
+* Tweak - Add AJAX and improve consistency of the venue and organizer UI [38129]

+= [4.3.5] 2016-12-20 =

+* Tweak - Updated the template override instructions in a number of templates [68229]
+* Tweak - Improve behaviour of tribe_get_events_title() in respect of single events [46313]
+* Tweak - Event Aggregator will only load on the Administration, prevent bigger loads for Front-End users [70812]
+* Tweak - Allow better filtering for Organizers and Venue Meta fields (Props: @Chouby from Polylang) [70894]
+* Fix - Prevent JavaScript Notices related to Bumpdown [69886]
+* Fix - Assets URL on Windows Servers are fully operational again [68377]
+* Fix - JavaScript and CSS files will respect HTTPS on all pages [69561]
+* Fix - Fixed comment count and visibility issues due to Event Aggregator records [68297]
+* Fix - Fixed PHP notices and warnings raised when importing .ics files [69960]
+* Fix - Only show link to Venues if Pro is active in List View [69887]
+* Fix - Fixed and issue that would make Event Aggregator importing notices remain stuck in the Import screen [70614]
+* Fix - Avoid error screen when saving licenses on multisite installations [68599]
+* Fix - Fix calendar view links in WPML language switcher [67134]

+= [4.3.4.2] 2016-12-13 =

+* Fix - Correct an oversight leading to breakages of the /all/ events archive for Events Calendar PRO users [70662]

+= [4.3.4.1] 2016-12-09 =

+* Fix - Updates Tribe Common to remove some stray characters that were impacting page layouts (props: @Aetles) [70536]

+= [4.3.4] 2016-12-08 =

+* Tweak - Tribe Common now is loaded only once across our plugin suite, improves performance on some cases [65755]
+* Fix - Featured Images for Event Aggregator imports are works as expected again.
+[69465]
+* Fix - Google Calendar and iCalendar files are now updating it's repective events [68684]
+* Fix - On demand Event Aggregator records will update events corretly [69542]

+= [4.3.3] 2016-11-16 =

+* Feature - Added Tribe Extension class and loader, to make small addons easier to build [68188]
+* Fix - Ordering on Month view is working as expected again [69123]
+* Fix - Enable ampersand character in mobile month view titles (thanks @kate for the report of this) [45409]
+* Fix - Prevent notices for Event Aggregator License checking [67981]
+* Fix - Miss-Matched text domains are resolved, important for translations (props to @Hans) [68462]
+* Fix - Sticky on Month View is working as expect again [68902]
+* Fix - Prevent HTTPS websites from pointing to Assets in HTTP [68372]
+* Fix - On `WP_Query` we will no-longer overwrite custom `post__not_in` params [42143]

+= [4.3.2] 2016-11-02 =

+* Fix - Fixes an issue where the text in the Location search field was URL encoded when using the back or forward button for navigation.
+[61742]
+* Fix - Aggregator Errors will not show more than once daily as comments (Thanks @Jacob for your report on the forums) [68094]
+* Fix - Event Aggregator ICS default configuration now are been Selected Correctly [67885]
+* Fix - Shortcode Month view now will display tooltips correctly [68094]
+* Fix - Avoid loading the select2 JavaScript library twice when Advanced Custom Fields is activated (props to @ryan for the initial report [43605]
+* Fix - Avoid errors and notices on calendar page when X theme and WPML plugins are active (thanks @ingrid for reporting this one) [64400]

 = [4.3.1.1] 2016-10-20 =